 Helen Wong

 Helen received a B.A. in History and Classical Studies from Brandeis University and an MSt in Classical Archaeology from Keble College, University of Oxford.
 Her thesis, "Forming Kraters in Cyprus: A Petrographic and 3D Scanned Exploration of Iron Age Cypriot Ceramic Continuity," was a petrographic study, conducted with CMRAE at MIT, of a set of kraters held at the Harvard Museum of the Ancient Near East.
-Her current research interests focus on imperialism, generational memory, and the intersection of social and physical landscapes in Hellenistic Asia Minor and the Levant.
-She has excavated in Greece, Turkey, and Israel and has practical experience with petrography, geophysical prospection, and 3D data analysis.
+Her research interests are in non-elite experiences of empire and the construction of generational memory, especially through landscape alteration, in the Hellenistic Levant and Egypt.
+In her dissertation, she examines death rituals as reflections of non-elite life in Levantine cities under Ptolemaic and Seleucid rule.
+She is also interested in issues of classical reception, especially in the context of modern colonialism.
+She has excavated in Greece, Turkey, and Israel-Palestine and has practical experience with petrography, geophysical prospection, and 3D data analysis.